 The Securities Division's investor education program includes a year-round speakers bureau making presentations to civic and consumer groups.
-In addition to group presentations, the Securities Division distributes investor educational materials in English and Spanish through its web site, radio and television programs, press releases and newspaper articles, and printed materials available at libraries and in the public areas of various consumer groups.
+In addition to group presentations, the Securities Division distributes investor educational materials in English and web Spanish through its radio and television programs, press releases and newspaper articles, and printed materials available at libraries and in the public areas of various consumer groups.
 Through these efforts, the Securities Division strives to equip Arizonans to make informed investment decisions and to prevent themselves from falling prey to investment scams.
 The Securities Division believes an informed, education investor is the first line of defense against investment fraud.

-During fiscal year 2002-2003, for the fifth consecutive year, the Securities Division participated in "Financial Literacy 2010" - a campaign targeting high school personal finance teachers across America.
+During FY 2003-04, for the sixth consecutive year, the Securities Division participated in "Financial Literacy 2010" - a campaign targeting high school personal finance teachers across America.
 The Financial Literacy program is designed to improve the financial skills of secondary school students by equipping personal finance teachers with better teaching tools.